r5atom/Saturday-Datascience/README.md

 - Images can be used for classification.

 ## Change log
+- September 2022:
+    - Upgrade to Python 3.10 and upgrade of several packages ([See: `../code/assets/drz-auction-settings.ini`](./code/assets/drz-auction-settings.ini)).
+    - Added new model and extended with engineered features.
 - June 2022: Textual changes
-- Januari 2022: Also retrieve inspection info (APK) from RDW
+- January 2022: Also retrieve inspection info (APK) from RDW
 - June 2021:
     - Cleaner notebooks by deleting outputs before committing
     - Auctions are bi-monthly
-- Januari 2021: Major changes
+- January 2021: Major changes
     - General overhaul
     - Auction lot parsing now done within a Class
     - Configuration settings in .cfg file